faizan1234567/Brain-Tumors-Segmentation/README.md

 ```

 ### Supported Models
+Each model has been trained for 300 epochs on NVIDIA RTX-4070 GPU by following details from their papers.
+Model checkpoints for the models or a particular model will provided on the request.
 | **Model Name**  | **Mean Dice Score** | **Mean Hausdorff Distance** | **Mean Sensitivity** |
 |-----------------|---------------------|-----------------------------|----------------------|
 | **SegResNet**    | 0.8896              | 8.6502                      | 0.9117               |